dtullyirl/Flappy-Bird-Amazon-Q/README.md

 # Flappy-Bird-Amazon-Q

+#BuildGamesChallenge #AmazonQDevCLI

+This was built with Amazon Q CLI - here's how!

-Davids-Mac-mini ~ % q chat
+Mac-mini ~ % q chat
 To learn more about MCP safety, see https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-mcp-security.html